 We demonstrates engineering of quantum emitters in hBN multi-layers using either electron beam irradiation or annealing.
 The defects exhibit a broad range of multicolor room-temperature single photon emissions across the visible and the near-infrared ranges.

-Lobo, CJ, Elbadawi, C & Toth, M 2014, 'Localized deposition of pure platinum nanostructures', 2014 Conference on Optoelectronic and Microelectronic Materials and Devices, COMMAD 2014, Conference on Optoelectronic and Microelectronic Materials and Devices, IEEE, Perth, Western Australia, Australia, pp. 15-16.View/Download from: UTS OPUS or Publisher's site
+Lobo, CJ, Elbadawi, C & Toth, M 2014, 'Localized deposition of pure platinum nanostructures', 2014 Conference on Optoelectronic and Microelectronic Materials and Devices, COMMAD 2014, Conference on Optoelectronic and Microelectronic Materials and Devices, IEEE, Perth, Western Australia, Australia, pp. 15-16.View/Download from: Publisher's site

 © 2014 IEEE.
 Localized deposition of pure platinum nanostructures was achieved using a combination of focused electron beam induced processing (FEBID) of an inorganic platinum precursor and low temperature annealing in water vapour.
 This technique enables fabrication of Pt nanostructures with high spatial resolution and purity, for applications in nanoelectronics, sensing devices and catalysis.